yazpik/tlacuaches/README.md

 # Tlacuaches Project

-Welcome to the Tlacuaches project!
+## This repo has been moved to the Tlacuaches organization [here](https://github.com/Tlacuaches/tlacuaches)
+### And the spots have been filled already!

-Yeah that's a real thing, the main idea of this project is help recent graduates to get up to date on cloud technologies, I think Mexico has a huge potential on this area and I'd like to contribute with something back.
+But yeah that's a real thing, the main idea of this project is help recent graduates to get up to date on cloud technologies, I think Mexico has a huge potential on this area and I'd like to contribute with something back.
 I'll dedicate one hour per week during five/seven weeks or so to people who is ambicious enough to learn new stuff and accept new challenges, and probably create an startup or get hired.

 I do not consider myself a guru on cloud technologies but I have some experience, resources and friends that can be invited to join us for a session.

 I'll provide
 - One hour of my precious life per week for a live session